Allows modification of a patcher window with Max messages.

 The object with the variable name receives an message.
 If were a number box, its displayed value would change to 666.

 Send a message to an object box.
 This message is identical to send except that it sends the message to an object's box rather than the object referred to by the box.
 There is currently only one object, bpatcher, in which the object and box are different objects.
 The box is a bpatcher, and the object is a patcher.
 What can you tell a bpatcher to do?
-One example is the message, which is equivalent to sending the message to a thispatcher object in a patcher inside a bpatcher.
-Peek inside the Inspector patch for bpatcher for other ideas.
+One example is the message.
+Peek inside the bpatcher Inspector for other ideas.

 If names a bpatcher object, this message would tell it not to draw its border.